briansworth/dev/_posts/2019-6-30-PowerShell-Dhcp-Across-Networks.md

 ---
 layout: post
-title: PowerShell - Setup Dhcp Across Networks
+title: PowerShell - Dhcp Across Networks
-description: How to use Windows Routing to enable a Dhcp server to work across different networks
+description: How to use Windows Routing to enable a Dhcp server to work across multiple networks
 ---

 <p>